This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 All of the 1999 state quarters (Delaware, Pennsylvania, Connecticut, Georgia, and New Jersey) have been found struck on so-called experimental planchets that were intended for the Sacagawea golden dollar.

 Here are some telltale signs that you may have an experimental planchet 1999 Georgia quarter error:

-- Weighs somewhere between 5.9 and 6.3 grams — which is more than the 5.67 grams for a typical copper-nickel clad quarter
+- Weighs somewhere between 5.9 and 6.3 grams on a coin scale — which is more than the 5.67 grams for a typical copper-nickel clad quarter

 - Appears thicker than normal